 The concrete edge, or buffer around the bowl section is approximately 1.5m - 2.0m in width and fully encloses this section of the park, other than the transition at the north end of the bowl.
 Other than a decorative rock at the south end, this section is free from obstructions.
 The buffer zone itself is typical of parks with a bowl, and matches the run off buffer distances at the Wanneroo skate park.
+The concrete buffer of the entire skate park is shown at Attachment 3.

 The bowl, located at the south of the park is bound by a concrete path and benches to the east, grass to the south and vegetation to the south and west.
+The petition requests an extension to the concrete buffer by the garden bed, which is the south west corner of the bowl.
 As per the request for the seating, any extension into the vegetated area may require the City to apply for a clearing permit.
+In addition, any extension of the concrete buffer in this area would need to consider the slope of that vegetated area.